- 100% pure natural Ingredients

 If you use a high-quality stubble trimmer, your five to ten days of beard growth will look polished, and there will be no need for shaving and starting fresh every two weeks.

 Never assume that you can create a stubble look with just a regular beard trimmer, electric shaver or hair clippers.
-That’s not going to happen for various of reasons.
+That’s not going to happen for various reasons.

 If you think about it, you can eliminate electric shavers from the equation immediately because they are meant for shaving, not trimming.